VicentePareja/The-Temptation-of-the-Rabbit/Singapore-Journey-Dump.md

-Book design:

-A) Biblia
-B) Open-source
-C) Open-source and then Bible
-D) Bible and then Open source

 Title:
-Start up (tachado)

-Speed up guide
+Speed up guide or something with a Rabbithole

 Summary: